Ascend/pytorch/README.md

 ### From Source

-In some special scenarios, users may need to compile **torch-npu** by themselves.Select a branch in table [Ascend Auxiliary Software](#ascend-auxiliary-software) and a Python version in table [PyTorch and Python Version Matching Table](#pytorch-and-python-version-matching-table) first.
-The docker image is recommended for compiling torch-npu through the following steps(It is recommended to mount the working path only and avoid the system path to reduce security risks.), the generated .whl file path is ./dist/.
+In some special scenarios, users may need to compile **TorchNPU** by themselves.Select a branch in table [Ascend Auxiliary Software](#ascend-auxiliary-software) and a Python version in table [PyTorch and Python Version Matching Table](#pytorch-and-python-version-matching-table) first.
+The docker image is recommended for compiling TorchNPU through the following steps(It is recommended to mount the working path only and avoid the system path to reduce security risks.), the generated .whl file path is ./dist/.
 Note that gcc version has the following constraints if you try to compile without using docker image: we recommend to use gcc 11.2 for both ARM and X86.

-1. **Clone torch-npu**
+1. **Clone TorchNPU**

    ```shell
    git clone https://github.com/ascend/pytorch.git -b 2.7.1-7.2.0 --depth 1